Go to the Students section

 "She makes me feel positive and better able to cope with any issues or difficulties I'm facing."

-If you have mental health difficulties or are diagnosed as being on the autistic spectrum, please register with the Disability Service.
+If you have mental health difficulties or are diagnosed as being on the autism spectrum, please register with the Disability Service.
 You will be allocated a Disability Adviser within the service.
 Disability Advisers can meet with you to discuss the various options for specialist support appropriate to your individual situation and may refer you to the mentoring service.

 Specialist Mentoring is typically funded by Disabled Students' Allowance.
 This is a non-means tested source of funding from the relevant funding body (e.g. Student Finance England) and you will be allocated a certain number of hours per year.